pIlIp-d/Instagram-Wordcloud/README.md

   After a few days you will recieve a Zip file.<br>
   Unpack your Data export and copy '/information_about_you/ads_interests.html' into the project folder.
   Then start the python script with tiping `python3 <path-to-project>/Instagram-Wordcloud.py` in you terminal.
   It will take a while.
 And when it finished you can safely open the file.
+If after a couple of minutes nothing changes try to press enter.

   #### Options in Instagram-wordcloud.py